What Is Raman Spectroscopy?

 Here are some questions we are frequently asked.

-The spatial resolution laterally can be better than 1um using a high numerical aperture objective.
+Lateral spatial resolution can be better than 1um using a high numerical aperture objective.
 Individual point spectra and maps are possible.

-Depth resolution is 1-2um using dry objectives and can be improved using oil immersion objectives.
-A variety of well characterized immersion oils are available to minimize overlap of the oil Raman peaks with the sample.
+Depth resolution of 1-2um can be achieved using dry objectives and can be improved using oil immersion objectives.
+A variety of well-characterized immersion oils are available to minimize overlap of the oil Raman peaks with the sample.

 What types of materials can be analyzed?

 Solids, liquids, and gases—including pharmaceuticals, polymers, minerals, biological samples, and more.
-Non-volatile liquids can be measured easily as drops on metal oil and volatile or hazardous liquids can be measured in a cuvette.
+Non-volatile liquids can be measured easily as drops on a metal substrate, and volatile or hazardous liquids can be measured in a cuvette.